-This is my second year teaching at Torbay School and I’m delighted to be a part of the Rakino team this year with an awesome class of Year 6 students.
+This is my fourth year teaching at Torbay School and I’m delighted to be a part of the Rakino team this year with an awesome class of Year 6 students.
 I am passionate about building strong relationships with my students in order to provide the best learning experience possible and help everyone realise their full potential.
 I enjoy teaching maths and inquiry learning, and have a strong background in sports and music.

 I grew up overseas and attended school in Malaysia and Thailand before moving back to New Zealand in 2013.
 I love living on the North Shore and am glad to be a part of the Torbay community.